senushidinara/VDrop/README.md

 ## 🧬 The Digital DNA: Technology Stack
 ... *(Content remains the same, but with more emojis and energy)* ...

-## ⚡️ Awaken Your Own Lifeform: A Step-by-Step Guide
+## ⚡️ Awaken Your Own Lifeform: A Step-by-step Guide
 ... *(Content remains the same, but with more emojis and energy)* ...

 ## 🌌 The Philosophy: Why Are We Here?